Recreating an instance from volume

 Note

-The below instructions walkthrough how this is done when using OpenStack Horizon.
+The below instructions walk-through using OpenStack Horizon.

 Note